Laura Coyle is a specialist international family law and public law practitioner.

-Her added strength is that she is one of the few Children’s Panel members to practice both areas of law at such a high level including regular instruction in the High Court and Court of Appeal on both international and public law matters.
+She is one of the few Children’s Panel members to practice both areas of law at the highest level and appears regularly in the High Court and Court of Appeal on both international and public law matters.

-Laura is ranked in both public law and international law in the 2017 and 2018 editions of Chambers and Partners; Star Associate in public law in 2017 and Associate to watch in 2018 and Associate to watch’ in international family law in 2017 and 2018.
+Laura is ranked in both public law and international law in Chambers and Partners as well as ranked in Legal 500.
 She was shortlisted as Family Law Associate of the Year at the 2016 Jordan’s Family Law Awards.
-Laura is also ranked in Legal 500 in both 2017 and 2018 editions.

 If you need help with an interview, whether by the police or another investigating agency,

 please call our emergency number, our line is open 24 hours a day.